mcappola/WindowsFileUtilities/README.md

 addtopath.cmd                : Adds current directory to your path.

-appendtext_all.cmd           : Appends all text documents in a directory to a single file.

-appendtext_all_r.cmd         : Recursively appends all text documents in a directory tree to a single file.
-This operation starts from where the script is called.
-Output is saved where the script is called.

 filelist.cmd                 : Lists all files that match the extention used as the first argument.
 Saves output to a single text file.

 filelist_r.cmd               : Recursively lists all files in a directory tree that match the extention used as the first argument.
 Saves output to a single text file.

+filesmash.cmd                : Appends file contents to a single file based on user input.
+Allows for subdirectory recursion.

 go.cmd                       : Use in conjunction with mark.cmd.
 Quickly changes directory to a location that was previously saved with mark.cmd.
 Re-implementation of code written by Andreas Thurnherr for Windows.